parrt/cs652/projects/Java-vtable.md

 };
 ```

-The `(void (*)())` cast converts any function pointer to a standard function pointer we use for the `vtable`.
+The `(void (*)())` cast converts any function pointer to a standard function pointer we use for the vtable.
 We will have to cast these back to the real function pointers with appropriate parameter and return types when we make method calls.

 #### Method calls